samirosman/squircleart.github.io/_posts/2017-02-15-the-essense-of-animation-nodes-data.md

 In the old days of programming, programmers and programming languages were more concerned about the actions and operations that can be applied to data, however that changed when OOP was introduced.

 OOP concentrated on the data itself and tried to model data as a real life objects that have properties and abilities, and the concept of objects was then introduced which made programs more efficient, easier to program and easier to understand.

-But objects introduced problems as well, and we are going to talk about that later.
-In fact, I am telling you this because we are going to visit it later and see how objects made our life harder for some projects.

 #### The Vector Object